marcel-baur/rust-project/README.md

 The interface is divided into two parts:
 - The right side contains a list of your own songs.
 These can be deleted, played, paused and stopped.
 - On the left side, there are commands concerning the other peers in the network.
-    - The download button saves a specific song from other peers in your database.
+    - The download button saves a specific song from other peers to your hard drive (file folder).
     - The streaming button plays the song from others.